teenchatbot/phoibe/README.md

 MishkaVarashovsky - Senior Developer

 ## Special Thanks To
-obiwan-66 - Faster and better startup and bulk of deleting messages function
+obiwan-66 (RIP) - Faster and better startup and bulk of deleting messages function